j50n/deno-proc/site/src/transform.md

 assertEquals(lowered, ["a", "b", "c"], "Transformed to lower-case.");
 ```

-The `transform` operation is analogous to `pipeThrough` in streaming.
+The `transform` operation works similarly to `pipeThrough` in streaming.